loft-demos/vcluster-charts/README.md

 Create a `vcluster.yaml` with the following values (along with any other additional configuration needed based on the [vCluster configuration reference documentation](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/):

 > [!NOTE]
-> Currently only the `k8s` or plain vanilla Kubernetes distubtion is supported.
+> Currently only the `k8s` plain vanilla Kubernetes distubtion is supporte and `k8s` is the default `controlPlane.distro` that is enabled by default.

 ```yaml
 controlPlane: